CNSGenomics/impute-mm3/README.md

 #### Current limitations
 - Only works with b37 aligned reference sets
+- No strand align yet (snps should be on +/forward strand)
 - No chunking, instead uses multiple threads per chromosome
 - Still experimental - requires testing